rgalvaomesquita/VATopDownSearch/readme.txt

+﻿The source code of this project is available at https://github.com/rgalvaomesquita/VATopDownSearch.
-﻿This document contains instructions on how to run the method proposed in [1].
+This document contains instructions on how to run the method proposed in [1].
 If you use this code for research purposes, please cite our paper:
 R. G. Mesquita, C. A. B. Mello and P. L. Castilho, "Visual search guided by an efficient top-down attention approach", in  IEEE International Conference on Image Processing (ICIP), 2016[1]: